Are you constantly comparing yourself to your partner’s past relationships? Do you often wonder whether or not he still loves his ex?

 I invite you to imagine the type of relationship you dream of creating.

 How do you greet each other when you wake up in the morning?
-How do you embrace after you’ve been separated?
-How do you speak to one another?
+Do you embrace after you’ve been separated?
+Do you speak to one another?
 How often do you have sex?
 How do you celebrate and make time for your relationship?

 Creating a vision for what we desire is the first step in making it real.